 SCIENCE & TECHNOLOGY- THE BEGINNING: Development in different branches of Science in Ancient India: Astronomy, Mathematics, Engineering and Medicine.
-Developments in metallurgy: Use of Copper, Bronze and Iron in Ancient India Development of Geography: Geography in Ancient Indian Literature of research organizations like CSIR and DRDO; Establishment of Atomic Energy Commission; Launching of the space satellites.
+Developments in metallurgy: Use of Copper, Bronze and Iron in Ancient India Development of Geography: Geography in Ancient Indian Literature

 DEVELOPMENT IN SCIENCE & TECHNOLOGY IN MEDIEVAL INDIA: Scientific and Technological Developments in Medieval India; Influence of the Islamic world and Europe; The role of maktabs, madrasas and karkhanas set up Developments in the fields of Mathematics, Chemistry, Astronomy and Medicine Innovations in the field of agriculture - new crops introduced new techniques of irrigation etc.